nikashtefan/Learning-Tracker/replit.md

 # Overview

-This is a Learning Tracker ("Учебный трекер") web application built with React and Express, using TypeScript throughout.
-The application features a minimalist, clean UI built with shadcn/ui components and Radix UI primitives, styled with Tailwind CSS.
+This is a Reading Goals / Learning Tracker ("Учебный трекер") web application built with React and Express, using TypeScript throughout.
+The application features a modern dark UI with purple/pink gradient accents, inspired by the ReadTracker app design.
+Built with shadcn/ui components and Radix UI primitives, styled with Tailwind CSS.

 The app allows users to:
-- Track learning habits (courses and books)
+- Track learning habits (courses in purple, books in emerald green)
-- Mark daily completion for each habit
+- Mark daily completion with optional time tracking (minutes spent)
+- View "Reading Goals" circular progress with gradient animation
+- See monthly calendar heatmap showing activity intensity
+- Track reading streak (consecutive days)
-- View weekly progress with animated circular progress indicator
+- View weekly progress per habit with animated progress bars
-- See achievements section with completion percentage
 - Reset progress or delete habits

+**Design Features:**
+- Dark theme with purple/pink gradient accents
+- Glass-card effects with backdrop blur
+- Smooth Framer Motion animations
+- Responsive layout for mobile and desktop

 All data is stored in browser localStorage for persistence without requiring a database.